-The upgrading involved widespread renewal of existing rails with UIC60 and 54 on monobloc and bi-bloc concrete sleepers.
+The upgrading involved the widespread renewal of existing rails with UIC60 and 54 on monobloc and bi-bloc concrete sleepers.
 A number of new alignments have been constructed to ease curves, and 161 new bridges built to replace level crossings.
-For the project, the 336km (209 miles) route was divided into three sections, covering Braco de Prata-Entroncamento, Entroncamento-Pampilhosa, and Pampilhosa-Vila Nova de Gaia.
+For the project, the 336km (209-mile) route was divided into three sections, covering Braco de Prata-Entroncamento, Entroncamento-Pampilhosa, and Pampilhosa-Vila Nova de Gaia.

 Bogies had to be redesigned for operation on Portugal’s 1,668mm (5ft 6in) gauge track, and traction motors are mounted underfloor.
 Each bogie has an active lateral suspension system, and a spring parking brake.
 For ease of maintenance, each motor bogie and trailer bogie is interchangeable.

 Power comes from eight asynchronous three-phase motors, each with a 510kW power rating.
 The use of two independent traction motors allows a train to continue in service, at least temporarily, in the event of the failure of a single unit.
 Transducers on the train’s front bogie pass data to the computerised control unit which governs the tilting system, which is hydraulically-powered.
 Each train seats 96 first class and 203 standard class passengers, with two additional spaces for wheelchairs, and driver’s and passengers’ compartments have independent air-conditioning systems.